Exafunction/CodeiumVisualStudio/README.md

 # Your New Chat Superpowers
 ## Generate

-Codeium Chat can generate whole functions and applications for you with simple natural language prompting and constraints.
+Windsurf Chat can generate whole functions and applications for you with simple natural language prompting and constraints.

 <p align="center">
   <image src="docs/images/chat_generate_function.gif" width="800"/>